magento/devdocs/guides/v2.0/extension-dev-guide/depend-inj.md

 <div class="bs-callout bs-callout-info" id="proxy-info" markdown="1">
   **Optional dependencies**\\
   Optional dependencies are the objects that your class uses for specific methods and scenarios.
-  Since your class does not always use these classes and instantiating them is expensive, you should use a [proxy]({{page.baseurl}}extension-dev-guide/proxies.html).
+  If your class does not always use these classes and instantiating them is expensive, consider using a [proxy]({{page.baseurl}}extension-dev-guide/proxies.html).
 </div>

 ### Method Injection